 • Denoise only the parts that actually need it

-• Combine multiple denoising models in a single production
+• Combine multiple denoising methods in a single production

 • Fix misclassified or delicate sections without touching everything else